 A copy of original Notice of Tenure-Track Appointment and Agreement of Employment This is your contract letter with the University, and includes special conditions that govern your employment and relationship with the University.
+Interpretations of a faculty member's contract that contravenes or deviates from what is

 Interpretations of a faculty member's contract that contravenes or deviates from what is explicitly stated in the contract letter (such as years toward tenure, requirements for promotion, and conditions governing employment, etc.) are not permitted.
 For example, a departmental review committee cannot require a faculty member hired at the rank of Instructor to complete a doctoral degree or a terminal degree to attain tenure or be retained if the terms of the faculty member's contract do not specifically state that the faculty member is required to complete the aforementioned degree in order to be tenured or retained.
-If any the University Counsel for clarification and with the Vice President for Academic Affairs.
+If any questions arise regarding a faculty member's contract, all interested parties shall consult with the University Counsel for clarification and with the Vice President for Academic Affairs.
 While alterations of a contract are extremely rare, any proposed re-negotiations of the terms of a faculty member's contract must be part of a mutual decision between a faculty member and his/her department and must have the express written approval of the President.